Number of pupils: 567

 GCSE, IB, EPQ (Extended Project Qualification), BTEC and A-levels as school-leaving qualifications.

-At A level, 37 percent of students graduated with A* or A in 2023.
-Students achieved an average of 32 points in the IB out of a possible 45.
-For GSCE, 41 percent of students graduated with 9 to 7.
+At A level, 63 percent of students graduated with A*, A or B in 2024.
+Students achieved an average of 33 points in the IB out of a possible 45.
+For GSCE, 40 percent of students graduated with 9 to 7.

 The Ryde School is non-selective.
 All students are given tutorial support; mentors are responsible for students' academic and personal progress as well as their psychological well-being.
 Ryde School offers scholarships to students in the fields of academic excellence, sports, music, choral singing, and sailing.
 The scholarship amounts are at the discretion of the school's headteacher.